Serving Buffalo, New York

 Categories of Defective Products

 Most products are safe, but many products have hidden defects not obvious to the consumer.
-An example would be children’s toys that are still being sold with high levels of lead or other heavy metals which cause
+An example would be children’s toys that are still being sold with high levels of lead or other heavy metals which cause brain injury and neurological problems in children.

 Some products which injure and cause death could be made much safer with little or no expense.
 The Consumer Product Safety Commission (CPSC) is a governmental agency which reviews safety problems.
 Unfortunately, the agency is severely understaffed.